 Whether S.T.
 Legal Group is able to settle your case out of court or must proceed to litigation, Diana (Taylor) Servos may, depending on your particular circumstances, seek the following:

 - Reinstatement of your position if you were wrongfully demoted or terminated

 - Lost back pay or bonuses owed to you

 - Out-of-pocket costs, such as those associated with a job search

 - Medical expenses if your condition was worsened by discriminatory conduct

 - Compensation for emotional harm suffered (e.g. mental anguish)

 Contact Our Experienced Medical Condition Discrimination Attorney Now

 If you have suffered the emotional, financial, and perhaps even physical pain of medical condition discrimination at your place of employment, S.T.
 Legal is well-prepared to fight for your right to fair treatment.
-Contact us today for a free consultation.
+Contact us today for a case evaluation.

 S.T.
 Legal Group medical condition discrimination attorneys represent employers and employees in Deerfield, Lake, and Cook Counties and throughout the state of Illinois.